Serre weights and Breuil's lattice conjecture in dimension three: Serre weight conjectures

-Combining Theorem \ref{fixedpoints} with Proposition \ref{unramtwist}, we see that for a fixed 3-generic type $\tau$ the set of semisimple $\rhobar|_{I_K}$ which arise as the reduction of potentially crystalline representations of type $(\eta', \tau)$ corresponds to a subset of $\mathrm{Adm}^-((2,1,0))^f$.
-In fact, this admissibilty condition exactly captures those semisimple $\rhobar$ which are reductions of crystalline representations of type $(\eta', \tau)$.
+\begin{rmk} Theorems \ref{thm:potcris} and \ref{fixedpoints} together say that for a fixed 3-generic type $\tau$ the set of semisimple $\rhobar|_{I_K}$ which arise as reductions of potentially crystalline representations of type $(\eta, \tau)$ are in bijection with a subset of $\mathrm{Adm}^\vee((2,1,0))^f$.
+In fact, it turns out this admissibility condition exactly captures those semisimple $\rhobar$ which are reductions of crystalline representations of type $(\eta, \tau)$.
+Checking this is equivalent to checking that the potentially crystalline deformation ring of type $(\eta,\tau)$ of the semisimple $\rhobar$ corresponding to $\tld{w}\in \mathrm{Adm}^\vee((2,1,0))^f$ is non-zero.
+When $\tld{w}$ is such that $\ell(\tld{w}_i) >1$ for all $i$, this non-triviality follows from \cite[Table 7]{LLLM}.
+When $K=\Qp$, \cite[\S 8]{LLLM} shows the non-triviality for all admissible $\tld{w}$.
+For general unramified $K$ and admissible $\tld{w}$, the non-triviality of the deformation ring will follow from Theorem \ref{thm:BM} below. \end{rmk}